TYPE DESIGN INFORMATION PAGE last updated on Sat Nov 1 01:33:18 EDT 2014

 Eifoni is the studio of Eivind Fonnaas Nilsen in Oslo.
 Elvind has done several complete typefaces.
 These include a corporate typeface called Supersexy (2010), for Laid, the only Norwegian producer of high-end sex toys.
 For his master project at KHiB (Bergen National Academy of the Arts), under the guidance of Andrea Thinnes and Rachel Troye, he used graffiti as a starting point to create the pair of faces called the Bomber and the Artist (2007).
 His typefaces include Supersexy and Oslo Sans.

-At Skin Design Studio, he created the all caps DIN-like face Skin Extra Regular for in-house use.
+At Skin Design Studio, he created the all caps DIN-like typeface Skin Extra Regular for in-house use.

 Eivind Fonnaas Nilsen